prebid/prebid.github.io/prebid-server/developers/pbs-cookie-sync.md

 3) When it receives the response, Prebid.js loops through each element of `bidder_status[]`, dropping a pixel for each `bidder_status[].usersync.url`.

-4) The bidder-specific endpoints read the users's cookie for the bidder's domain and respond with a redirect back to Prebid Server's [`/setuid` endpoint](/prebid-server/endpoints/pbs-endpoint-setuid.html)
+4) The bidder-specific endpoints read the users' cookie for the bidder's domain and respond with a redirect back to Prebid Server's [`/setuid` endpoint](/prebid-server/endpoints/pbs-endpoint-setuid.html)

-5) When the browser receives this redirect, it contacts Prebid Server, which will once again check the privacy settings and will update the `uids` cookie if allowed.
+5) When the browser receives this redirect, it contacts Prebid Server, which will once again check the privacy settings and if allowed,  update the `uids` cookie.

 ### Setting the uids cookie from AMP